 Upon issuance of the Series A Preferred Stock, the Company was not solely in control of the redemption of the shares of Series A Preferred Stock since the holders had the option of deciding whether to attend or return a proxy card for the Special Meeting, which determined whether a given holder's shares of Series A Preferred Stock were redeemed at the Initial Redemption Time.
-Since the redemption of the Series A Preferred Stock was not solely in the control of the Company, the shares of Series A Preferred Stock are classified within mezzanine equity.
-The shares of Series A Preferred Stock were recorded at redemption value, which approximates fair value.
+Since the redemption of the Series A Preferred Stock was not solely in the control of the Company, the shares of Series A Preferred Stock were recorded at redemption value, which approximates fair value.